pkp/piwik/README.md

 Piwik
 ===============

-This is a plugin adding Google Analytics support to OMP 1.2+ and OJS 3.0+.
+This is a plugin adding Piwik support to OJS 3.0+.